 Definitions Equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost that equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000.
 Acquisition cost means the cost of the asset including the cost to prepare the asset for its intended use.
 Acquisition cost for equipment is the net invoice price of the equipment, including the cost of any modifications, attachments, accessories, or auxiliary apparatus necessary to make it usable for its acquired purpose.
 General Purpose Equipment means equipment that is not limited to technical activities.
 Examples include office equipment and furnishings, modular offices, telephone networks, information technology equipment and systems, air conditioning equipment, reproduction and printing equipment, and motor vehicles.
 Special Purpose Equipment is equipment used only for research, scientific, or technical activities.
-Equipment - Information Technology Systems Unallowable for information technology systems having a useful life of more than one year and a per- unit acquisition cost that equals or exceeds the lesser of the capitalization level established in accordance with GAAP by the recipient for financial statement purposes or \$5,000.
-Acquisition costs for software includes those development costs capitalized in accordance with GAAP.
+Equipment - Information Technology Systems - Unallowable for information technology systems having a useful life of more than one year and a per unit acquisition cost that equals or exceeds the lesser of the capitalization level established in accordance with GAAP by the recipient for financial statement purposes or \$5,000.
+Acquisition cost for software includes those development costs capitalized in accordance with GAAP.
 Information technology systems include computing devices, ancillary equipment, software, firmware, and similar procedures, services (including support services), and related resources.
 Computing devices means machines used to acquire, store, analyze, process, and publish data and other information electronically, including accessories (or "peripherals") for printing, transmitting and receiving, or storing electronic information.
 Examples of unallowable information technology systems include service contracts, operating systems, printers, and computers that have an acquisition cost of \$5,000 or more.
 Allowable for website development, mobile apps, etc., that are not considered to be information technology systems, but rather social media applications.
-Farm, Gardening, and Production Activities and Supplies Unallowable for farm, gardening, and production activities, materials, supplies, and other related costs including but not limited to soil, seeds, shovels, gardening tools, greenhouses, and hoop houses.
-Allowable where the specific cost is considered to meet the requirements of the sponsored program and are authorized in the approved budget or with prior written approval.
+Farm, Gardening, and Production Activities and Supplies Allowable where the specific cost is considered to meet the requirements of the sponsored program and are authorized in the approved budget or with prior written approval.
 Fines, Penalties, Damages and Other Settlements Unallowable for costs resulting from violations of, alleged violations of, or failure to comply with, Federal, state, tribal, local or foreign laws and regulations.
 Fixed Amount Sub award Unallowable for costs related to fixed amounts sub awards.